Trilateral Contact Group on Ukraine: Minsk meeting

 The new round of peace talks started on 31 July 2014 in Minsk.
 On 5 September 2014 the Minsk Protocol was signed.

 According to the interview by Aleksandr Borodai of the Russian newspaper "Novaya Gazeta", Kuchma proposed that pro-Russian militants surrender, at which both Medvedchuk and Shufrych chuckled.

 Since Minsk II

 At a summit in Minsk on 11 February 2015, the leaders of Ukraine, Russia, France, and Germany agreed to a package of measures to stop the war in Donbas; this package became known as Minsk II.

-Since then the contact group occasionally gathers in Minsk.
-The separatist Donetsk People's Republic and Luhansk People's Republic representatives forward their proposals to the Trilateral Contact Group on Ukraine.
+Since then the contact group occasionally gathered in Minsk.
+The separatist Donetsk People's Republic and Luhansk People's Republic representatives forwarded their proposals to the Trilateral Contact Group on Ukraine.

-Several subgroups within the Trilateral Contact Group have been created since.
-This includes one working group on political issues, one dealing with economic questions, one discussing the humanitarian situation in the conflict area and one on security issues, which is led by the head of the OSCE Special Monitoring Mission to Ukraine.
+Several subgroups within the Trilateral Contact Group were created since.
+This included one working group on political issues, one dealing with economic questions, one discussing the humanitarian situation in the conflict area and one on security issues, which was led by the head of the OSCE Special Monitoring Mission to Ukraine.